AlistairB/alistairb.github.io/_posts/2020-10-08-my-experience-creating-a-one-person-startup.md

 ## Conclusion

 Working alone has been very challenging.
-I would only recommend it to people who are very self motivated.
+I would only recommend it to people who are highly self motivated.
 Some days I just had to take a break as I couldn't maintain it.

 Still, overall I consider this time worth it for the learnings alone.
 It has given me a really good breadth of technical and business knowledge as I have been forced to do all aspects.